The Man from Laramie: Plot

-Will Lockhart is delivering supplies from Laramie to Coronado when he comes across the burned remains of a cavalry team.
-In town, he delivers his freight to Barbara Waggoman who yearns to abandon her father's store.
+While delivering supplies from Laramie to Coronado, a man named Will Lockhart comes across the burned remains of a cavalry team.
+Lockhart is on the hunt for whomever sold repeating rifles to the Apaches.
+They used the weapons in the cavalry ambush.
+His brother was in the unit, and Lockhart wants revenge.
+In town, he delivers his freight to Barbara Waggoman, a woman who yearns to abandon her father's store.
 Lockhart asks if there is any freight he can haul back to Laramie.
 Barbara suggests salt from the nearby dry lake.

-As Lockhart and his men load the salt, they are confronted by a team led by Dave Waggoman.
-He insists the salt is not common property.
-He shoots Lockhart's mules and burns his wagons.
-Dave's helper Vic Hansbro knows he is overreacting, and he urges Lockhart to leave the area quickly.
+While loading the salt, Lockhart and his men are confronted by a team led by a man named Dave Waggoman.
+He insists the salt is not common property, shoots Lockhart's mules and burns Lockhart's wagons.
+Dave's helper Vic Hansbro knows he is overreacting and urges Lockhart to leave the area.

 Lockhart heads into town instead.
-When he sees Dave, he immediately attacks him.
+After seeing Dave, he attacks him.
 Vic joins the fray.
 The fight is halted by wealthy landowner Alec Waggoman, Dave's father and Barbara's uncle.
 He offers to compensate Lockhart for his destroyed property.
-Sheriff Tom Quigby also encourages Lockhart to leave town.

-Lockhart remains in town for a purpose of his own.
-Kate Canady offers him work on her ranch, but he declines.
-Local drunk Chris Boldt hints that he can help Lockhart.
+A woman named Kate Canady offers Lockhart work on her ranch, but he declines.
 Barbara begs Vic to run away with her, but he insists that he stands to inherit part of Alec's ranch when he passes.
 He does not want to lose his sweat equity in the enterprise.

-Later that night, Boldt attacks Lockhart with a knife.
-Lockhart defends himself, and Boldt runs away.
-Sheriff Quigby arrests Lockhart when Boldt turns up dead.
-Alec visits Lockhart in his cell and reveals that he has dreamed about a tall, thin stranger coming to town and killing his son.
+Later that night, local drunk Chris Boldt attacks Lockhart with a knife.
+Lockhart defends himself, and Boldt flees.
+Sheriff Tom Quigby arrests Lockhart when Boldt turns up dead.
+Alec visits Lockhart in his cell and reveals that he has dreamed about a tall, thin stranger coming to town and killing Dave.
 He asks Lockhart to leave, but Lockhart refuses.

 Kate bails Lockhart out on the condition he run her ranch.
 Lockhart visits Alec to get his restitution.
 Alec estimates the value of his destroyed mules and carts at $600.
 After Lockhart leaves, Alec tells Vic he is deducting the payment from Vic's salary.
 He holds Vic responsible for Dave's hotheadedness.
 Vic reminds Alec of the promises he made about bequeathing a share of the ranch to him.
 Alec confesses his eyesight is failing and warns Vic he will disinherit him if he does not protect Dave.